Chair's Report to the Board

 Jim Christenson headshot

-Welcome to the 9th Annual Schwartz/Reisman Emergency Medicine Institute (SREMI) International Advisory Board (IAB) meeting and to this 2023 SREMI Report.
-It highlights the many significant accomplishments and contributions made by SREMI faculty towards improving emergency care over the past year.
+Advisory Board (IAB) meeting and to this 2024 SREMI Report.
+Once again it highlights the important accomplishments and contributions to health science and education made by SREMI faculty over the past year to improve emergency care.

 North York General Hospital and Sinai Health Collaboration

-The collaboration of Sinai Health and North York General Hospital (NYGH) is further strengthened.
-NYGH is a shining example of a community hospital dedicated to quality care and academic pursuits.
-Dr. Rohit Mohindra continues to expand the NYGH academic program.
-It is now an important component of the overall SREMI academic output with an ever-growing academic infrastructure.
-Dr. Anton Helman’s FOAMed program of EM Cases continues to be the most downloaded emergency medicine podcast site in Canada, with over 21 million listens.
-It continues to evolve and remains one of the most respected educational medical podcasts in the world.
+The collaboration of Sinai Health and North York General Hospital (NYGH) is a foundational strength of SREMI, combining a referral university-based hospital with a busy active community hospital.
+Most of the emergency care in Canada is provided in community settings that have different challenges and needs than urban academic sites.
+NYGH is a shining example of a community hospital dedicated to quality care and promoting relevant academic pursuits.
+Dr. Rohit Mohindra continues to lead the NYGH emergency academic activities and contribute to the overall SREMI academic output with his important projects.
+Dr. Anton Helman’s FOAMed program of EM Cases and his very successful EM Cases Summit is the most highly regarded educational program in emergency medicine in the country and perhaps internationally.

 SREMI Research Activities